awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 **Registration and renewal period**
 One to ten years\.
 **Restrictions**
-Domain names that are at least three letters long \(such as aaa\.me\) are generally open to the public\.
 Domain\.me, the registry for \.me domains, considers two\-letter domain names and some longer domain names to be premium domain names\.
 You can't register premium \.me domains with or transfer them to Route 53\.
 For more information about premium \.me domain names, see the [domain\.me](https://domain.me/) website\.
-**Privacy protection \(applies to all contact types: person, company, association, and public body\)**
+**Privacy protection**
-Not supported\.
+All information is hidden\.
 **Internationalized domain names**
 Not supported\.
 **Authorization code required for transfer to Route 53**